Hind al-Husseini: Orphanage

 In April 1948, near the Holy Sepulcher Church, al-Husseini found a group of 55 children.
 Because of the dangers posed by the ongoing war, she told the children to go back to their homes.
 Shortly later, she returned to find the children had not left.
 One of the children explained that they have no home to return to and that they had survived the Deir Yassin Massacre where the Irgun paramilitary organization had killed their families and torn down their homes.

 Al-Husseini provided the children shelter in two rooms rented by the Social Work Endeavour Society, a women's charity headed by Al-Husseini.
 She visited daily, accompanying and feeding the children.
 Fearful for al-Husseini putting herself at risk by making these trips in a warring area, the head of the Sahyoun convent convinced her to bring the children to the convent.
 Shortly after the children had moved, the rooms were hit.

 Al-Husseini later relocated the children from the convent to her grandfather's mansion after the ceasefire.
-The mansion, which was built by her grandfather in 1891 and was her birthplace, was renamed Dar al-Tifl al-Arabi (Arab Children's House).
+The mansion, which was built by her grandfather in 1891 and was her birthplace, was renamed Dar al-Tifl al-Arabi (دار الطفل العربي).
 She transformed the mansion into an orphanage providing shelter to children survivors.
 Al-Husseini raised money, receiving funds from across the world.
 The orphanage grew and orphans from different villages and cities received their schooling at the orphanage including two Jewish girls who were not accepted at other schools.

 Except for preschool level, kindergarten level, and boarding students under 6, the school became a girl-only school in 1967.
 The student body consisted of 300 orphans in 1995 but soon decreased by half after Gaza Strip was closed off to Jerusalem and Gazan orphans had to return.
 The number of orphan dropped by every passing year.
 As of mid-2008, of the 2,000 students, only 35 were orphans.

 Committed to the education of women, al-Husseini created the Hind al-Husseini College for Women in 1982.
 Al-Husseini received awards for her work: the Jordan Globe Medallion for social work (1983), the Jordan Globe Medallion for education (1985), and the First Degree Medallion from Germany (1989).